AhmedRagab100/bikes_store/Analysis excel sheet/README.md

-This shhet include example of analysis data has on report and one chart to represent data
+This sheet include example of analysis data has on report and one chart to represent data